tamersp25/docs/docs/applications/quick-start/step-2.md

 ![sign-in-button](VDA-AppQS-Step2-OAuth-Sign-in-with-Veritone-Button.png)

 1. Your application redirects the user to the Veritone authorization page, where the user authenticates by logging in.
-2. Upon user login, Veritone redirects the user back to your application’s redirect URI with an Access Token as a URL fragment after the hash.
+2. Upon user login, Veritone redirects the user back to your application’s *Redirect URI* with an *Access Token* as a URL fragment after the hash.
-3. Your application extracts the Access Token from the URL and uses it to call the Veritone API and access the user’s account.
+3. Your application extracts the *Access Token* from the URL and uses it to call the Veritone API and access the user’s account.

 ![implicit-flow](VDA-AppQS-Step2-OAuth-Implicit-Flow.png)